 - T.1.
 Design.
 The tolerance for a multiple dimension measuring device is a performance requirement independent of the design principle used. - T.2.
 Tolerance Application. - T.2.1.
 Type Evaluation.
 For type evaluations, the tolerance values apply to tests within the influence factor limits of temperature and power supply voltage specified in T.5.1.
 Temperature and T.5.2.
 Power Supply Voltage. - T.2.2.
 Subsequent Verification.
 For subsequent verifications, the tolerance values apply regardless of the influence factors in effect at the time of the verification.
 (Also see G-N.2.
 Testing with Nonassociated Equipment.) - T.2.3.
 Multi-interval (Variable Division-Value) Devices.
-For multi-interval devices, the tolerance values are based on the value of the device division of the range in use. - T.3.
+When there exist two or more partial measuring ranges (or segments) specified for any of the "dimensioning" axes (length (x), width (y), or height (z)) and the division values corresponding to those partial measuring ranges (or segments) within the same "dimensioning" axis differ, the tolerance values shall be based on the value of the division of the range in use.
+(Amended 2016) - T.2.4.
+Mixed-Interval Devices.
+For devices that measure to a different division value in at least one dimensioning axes and all axes are single range, the tolerance values shall be based on the value of the division of the axis in use.

+- T.3.
 Tolerance Values.
-The maintenance and acceptance tolerance values shall be \pm 1 division.
+The maintenance and acceptance tolerance values shall be ± 1 division.
 (Amended 2004) - T.4.
 Position Tests.
-For a test standard measured several times in different positions by the device all indications shall be within applicable tolerances. - T.5.
+For a test standard measured several times in different positions by the device all indications shall be within applicable tolerances.

+- T.5.
 Influence Factors.
 The following factors are applicable to tests conducted under controlled conditions only. - T.5.1.
 Temperature.
 Devices shall satisfy the tolerance requirements under the following temperature conditions. - T.5.1.1.
 Temperature Limits.
 If not marked on the device, the temperature limits shall be -10 °C to 40 °C (14 °F to 104 °F). - T.5.1.2.
 Minimum Temperature Range.
 If temperature limits are specified for the device, the range shall be at least 30 °C or 54 °F. - T.5.1.3.
 Temperature Effect on Zero Indication.
-The zero indication shall not vary by more than one division per 5 $^{\circ}$ C (9 $^{\circ}$ F) change in temperature. - T.5.2.
-Power Supply Voltage. - T.5.2.1.
+The zero indication shall not vary by more than one division per 5 °C (9 °F) change in temperature.

+T.5.2.
+Power Supply Voltage.

+- T.5.2.1.
 Alternating Current Power Supply.
-Devices that operate using alternating current must perform within the conditions defined in Paragraphs T.3. through T.6., inclusive, from -15% to +10% of the marked nominal line voltage(s) at 60 Hz, or the voltage range marked by the manufacturer, at 60 Hz.
+Devices that operate using alternating current must perform within the conditions defined in paragraphs T.3. through T.6., inclusive, from 15 % to + 10 % of the marked nominal line voltage(s) at 60 Hz, or the voltage range marked by the manufacturer, at 60 Hz.
 (Added 2004) - T.5.2.2.
 Direct Current Power Supply.
 Devices that operate using direct current shall operate and perform within the applicable tolerance at any voltage level at which the device is capable of displaying metrological registrations.

 - T.6.
 Disturbances, Field Evaluation.
 The following requirements apply to devices when subjected to disturbances which may normally exist in the surrounding environment.
-These disturbances include radio frequency interference (RFI), electromagnetic interference (EMI), acoustic changes, ambient light emissions, etc. The difference between the measurement indication with the disturbance and the measurement indication without the disturbance shall not exceed one division "d" or the equipment shall: - (a) blank the indication, or - (b) provide an error message, or - (c) the indication shall be so completely unstable that it could not be interpreted, or transmitted into memory or to a recording element, as a correct measurement value.
+These disturbances include radio frequency interference (RFI), electromagnetic interference (EMI), acoustic changes, ambient light emissions, etc. The difference between the measurement indication with the disturbance and the measurement indication without the disturbance shall not exceed one division "d" or the equipment shall: - (a) blank the indication; - (b) provide an error message; or - (c) the indication shall be so completely unstable that it could not be interpreted, or transmitted into memory or to a recording element, as a correct measurement value.